Mostafamabrok/ModManager/README.md

 ### How to use (Subject to Change)

-* Download main.py from the main branch.
+* Download ModManager.py from the latest release (on the left of the page).
-* Move main.py to a location that is not likely to change.
+* Move ModManager.py to a location that is not likely to change.
-* Run main.py with python
+* Run ModManager.py with python